AlvaroBernalG/event-worker/readme.md

 * callback `function(object) => void`

-  Gets executed when the eventName is emited.
+  Gets executed when eventName is emited.

   * object
-    * object.payload `any`
+    * object.data `any`

       Data that was sent from the event emitter to the listener.
-It can be any type of data.

     * object.resolve  `function`

       Function that allows the listerner to respond back the original event emitter.